 How to Enter: Fill out the Official Entry Form, and carefully follow the instructions to prepare the rest of your submission.

-Fees: Entry fees are $125 for the first project submitted, and $100 for each subsequent project.
+Fees: Entry fees are $150 for the first project submitted, and $125 for each subsequent project.
 Entry fees are non-refundable and must accompany each submission.
-Checks should be made payable to "Restore Media, LLC."
+Checks should be made payable to "AIM Media".

 Judging and selection of the Award Winners is done by a panel of distinguished architectural designers selected by the editors of Traditional Building and Period Homes magazines.